tobi-sh/Jira-Issue-Card-Printer/README.md

 Beautiful Issue Tracker Card Printer

-I've written a little bookmarklet for converting Jira issues in a pretty card layout for printing.
+I've written a little bookmarklet for converting digital issues in a pretty card layout for printing.

 So long
 Bengt